You can create a Contract in two ways:

 - Create a contract from scratch.

 - Import a contract from another company as part of a ready-to-use solution in the .e365 format.
-Read more about it in Import a solution.
+Read more about it in Import a solution from a .e365 file.

 Only users included in the Administrators group can create and configure contracts.